Pesticides and water quality

 - Measure progress and try new strategies if necessary

-POC: A pesticide that approaches or exceeds an established benchmark concentration, indicating a possible risk to human or ecological life in at least one PSP watershed but less than 30% of these watersheds.
+PMC: A pesticide that exceeds 50% of an established benchmark concentration, indicating a possible risk to human or ecological life in at least one PSP watershed but less than 30% of these watersheds.

 Nationwide, state agencies originally compiled a list of 57 active ingredients or groups of active ingredients that were most likely to affect water quality.
-WQPMT added additional pesticides that had the potential to raise concerns in Oregon, resulting in a current total of 72.
+The WQPMT added additional pesticides that had the potential to raise concerns in Oregon, resulting in a current total of 72.
 Of these 72 active ingredients, WQPMT annually selects a subset of this list for further evaluation.
-Designation as either POI or POC is based largely on monitoring data and other weight-of-evidence factors that may indicate a potential risk to water resources.

 - Identify and characterize pesticides that may pose a risk to water resources